20% popusta Na dva ili više art postera

 Especially inside the main bedroom.
 When you sit in a relaxing bath, you can see the Brijuni islands in the distance… With some soothing music and a glass of wine – total relaxation.

-I’ve been following Hdizajn from the beginning and I immediately knew that the posters would beautifully fit into the interior and be that detail that makes a difference.
-Hdizajn posters are a perfect choice – they are original, visually and coloristically beautifully designed, and each one has its own uniqueness and story.
+I have been following Hdizajn from the beginning, and I immediately knew that the posters would fit wonderfully into the interior and be the detail that makes a difference.
+Hdizajn posters are a perfect choice – they are original, visually and colorfully beautifully designed, and each one has its own uniqueness and story.

-Along with the villa, there is also a lovely olive grove.
-Your story doesn’t stop just at decorating the villa but extends to a special love for olives.
-Can you tell us more about that?
+Next to the villa, there is a beautiful olive grove.
+Your story extends beyond just decorating the villa to a special love for olives.
+Can you tell us more about it?

 Our story begins with a love for olives and olive oil.
-I am a certified olive oil taster, and my great passion is sharing my knowledge about this wonderful product, which is widely used but not well known.
-Through our guided tastings and visits to the olive grove, we actually tell the story of this beautiful region, of the natural and cultural heritage of Istria, and of a specific way of life in harmony with nature.
+I am a certified olive oil taster, and it’s my great passion to share my insights about this wonderful product that is widely used but not widely known.
+Through our guided tastings and visits to the olive grove, we are actually telling a story about this beautiful region, the natural and cultural heritage of Istria, and a specific way of life in harmony with nature.

 What are your next plans?

-There are many!
-We are currently building an agricultural building at the olive grove location, which will combine both production and sales, and provide a platform for developing and offering various other services related to olive oil education, workshops, and events.
+We have many!
+Currently, at the olive grove location, we are constructing an economic facility that will combine production and sales, providing a platform for the development and offering of various other services related to education about olive oil, various workshops, and events.

 In all of this, we strive to maintain a healthy spirit, time for family and relationships with people, rejoicing in every small and big success of our small and diligent family, with a smile on our faces and open hearts.